Leave the World Behind (film)

 Leave the World Behind is a 2023 American apocalyptic psychological thriller film written and directed by Sam Esmail.
-It is based on the 2020 novel by Rumaan Alam.
+It is based on the 2020 novel of the same name by Rumaan Alam.
 The film stars Julia Roberts, Mahershala Ali, Ethan Hawke, Myha'la, and Kevin Bacon as they attempt to make sense of the gradual breakdown in phones, television, and other regularly used technology which points to a potential cataclysm.

 Leave the World Behind had its world premiere at the AFI Fest on October 25, 2023.
 It was released in select theaters on November 22, 2023, before its streaming release by Netflix on December 8, 2023.
 It received positive reviews from critics.

 Plot

 Misanthrope Amanda Sandford arranges an impromptu weekend getaway at a vacation rental with her husband Clay and their kids, Archie and Rose.
 After arriving at the rental, Amanda goes to the store.
 While shopping for groceries, Amanda sees a man stocking up on large quantities of canned food and water.
 Later, while the family relaxes at a nearby beach, they evade an oil tanker crashing on shore.
 When they return to the house, they notice the TV and internet connection are not working and a pair of deer stare at them.

 That night, the owner, George H. ("G.H.")
 Scott, and his daughter, Ruth, arrive at the house.
 Seeking shelter, G.H. explains that a blackout caused their return.
 Amanda is suspicious and doesn't want them to stay.
 Clay, however, trusts them and lets them stay the night.
 Later in the night, the television switches to displaying an Emergency Action Notification from the Emergency Alert System on all channels.

 The next morning, Rose is frustrated that the internet connection and TV are still down, which has prevented her from watching the series finale of Friends.
 Amanda notices four news alerts on her phone, two of which are about the blackout affecting the East Coast, the third alert about a hacker attack being behind the power outage and the final one beginning with the word "Breaking" and containing corrupted or encrypted text.
 Rose sees a much larger herd of deer standing motionless in the backyard.

 Attempting to learn about the disruptions and fix the internet connection, Clay drives to town while G.H. heads to his neighbor's house.
-Clay gets lost and exits his car to look around, missing a few seconds of clear reception on the radio broadcasting news of the cyber attack having catastrophic environmental effects in the South.
+Clay gets lost and exits his car to look around, missing a few seconds of clear reception on the radio broadcasting news of the cyberattack having catastrophic environmental effects in the Southern US.
 He finds a Spanish-speaking woman seeking help, but abandons her and eventually encounters a drone dropping leaflets written in Arabic.
 G.H. searches the neighbor's home, finds a satellite phone inside, and finds there is no signal from the satellites.
 On the beach nearby, he discovers the wreckage of a plane crash just before narrowly escaping another airliner crashing.